 - Big Mac Sauce

-- Shape the meat into five equal sized balls then gently press them into a flat patty shape.
+- Shape the meat into five equal sized balls on a cookie sheet or tray.
+Use your palm to gently press them into a flat patty shape.
 It’s okay if the edges aren’t perfectly round.
 Use your thumb to press an indent into the center of each patty.

 - Open the fryer and add cheese slices to the top of the burgers.
 Slide the basket back in, but DO NOT turn the air fryer on.
 Just let the cheese melt for another 1-2 minutes in the warm basket.